R0n12/Leetcode-notes/README.md

 # Leetcode-notes
-A repo to include notes I wrote about Leetcode problems
+A repo to include notes I wrote about Leetcode problems.

+testing github.